Credential Verification: Verify Page, Social Sharing & Embedding

-Share your public verification page or embed the verification widget on your own website.
+Share your public verification page, let recipients share rich social preview cards, or embed the verification widget on your own website.

 Overview